quantcdn/docs/docs/integrations/wordpress.md

 ### Elementor support

-Elementor is a popular drag and drop layout and page manager for Wordpress.
+Elementor is a popular drag and drop layout and page manager for WordPress.
 Elementor has been tested thoroughly and works well with Quant.
 Make the following configuration change for best results:

-1. Navigate to the advanced Elementor settings page on your Wordpress installation (Elementor > Settings > Advanced)
+1. Navigate to the advanced Elementor settings page on your WordPress installation (Elementor > Settings > Advanced)
 2. Change the "CSS Print Method" dropdown to "Internal Embedding"